omega-gg/Sky-runtime/bash/README.md

 - SKY_PATH_FFMPEG: Custom path to the ffmpeg binary
 - SKY_PATH_FFPROBE: Custom path to the ffprobe binary

+- SKY_PATH_IMAGE_MAGICK: Custom path to the ImageMagick folder

 - SKY_PATH_YT_DLP: Custom path to the yt-dlp binary

 - SKY_PATH_LIVE_PORTRAIT: Custom path to the LivePortrait folder

-- SKY_PATH_PINOKIO: Custom path to the Pinokio api folder

 - SKY_PATH_FACE_FUSION: Custom path to the FaceFusion folder